ahediger/MailCode/README.md

 * Loop a block of code a fixed number of times
 * Perform basic math opperations on a variable and change its value

-To run the code on a command line simply run MailCode.py with a .txt program as a paramater:
+To run the code on a command line simply run mailCode.py with a .txt program as a paramater:
-python MailCode.py code.txt
+`python mailCode.py code.txt`

-Sample programs have been provided.
+3 sample programs have been provided.